Marci Smith Recovery & Beyond

 This is one of the most difficult decisions of a caregiver, deciding whether or not their actions are enabling their loved one to continue to use.
 To someone in Marci’s situation, who’s drug and alcohol use was perpetuated by her fear of rejection and deep rooted feelings of isolation and loneliness, she didn’t feel her grandmother was enabling her.
 She felt her grandmother simply cared for her and loved her.
 She was the one person who wasn’t going to turn her away, to give up on her.
 When her grandmother did cut off her housing and money, Marci almost gave up on herself.
 In her mind, she thought, “What’s the point?
 I have no one, so why would I stop using.”

-To caregivers that Marci counsels today, she proposes this question: “Are you allowing them to continue furthering their addiction or are you trying to help them stop it [by offering the resources and the availability of treatment, medication, or sober living]?”
+To caregivers, Marci proposed this question: “Are you allowing them to continue furthering their addiction or are you trying to help them stop it [by offering the resources and the availability of treatment, medication, or sober living]?”

 In many ways, it was this event that propelled Marci to take action.

-Her drug use had evolved from experimentation to a way of coping with feeling rejected.
-At this point, it became all about survival.
+Her drug use evolved from experimentation to a way of coping with feeling rejected.
+At that point, it was all about survival.
 She was using drugs to keep from going into withdrawal and to prevent cravings.
 Heroin was her only way of living a somewhat normal life.
 She couldn’t function without it.

 Likewise, her recovery became about survival as well.
 She didn’t want to die, but it became clear that if she continued to use, she wasn’t going to make it, and she wanted the option of one day raising children.

 Just as her addiction had evolved over time, Marci shared that her recovery also evolved.
 At first, it may have been about surviving but that soon shifted to a need for self-acceptance and a will to be a good, moral person.
-Today, her recovery focuses on how she can be of service to others.
+Her recovery then shifted again to focusing on how she could be of service to others.

 Her pathway to recovery shifted along the way as well.

-She started out in a 12-step program, which she claims saved her life.
-She is still active in it because of the service she is able to provide to others.
-But she also realizes there are many other paths to recovery.
+She started out in a 12-step program, which she claimed saved her life.
+She stayed active in it because of the service she was able to provide to others.
+But she also realized there are many other paths to recovery.